project-imas/app-password/README.md

 Copyright 2012 The MITRE Corporation, All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this project source code except in compliance with the License.
+you may not use this work except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0